tbdsux/tbdsux.github.io/src/content/blog/erb-tailwind.md

 ---
-layout: ../../layouts/BlogLayout.astro
-title: "Electron React Boilerplate with Tailwind"
+title: Electron React Boilerplate with Tailwind
 pubDate: 2023-06-01
-description: "Let's add Tailwind with Electron React Boilerplate to use for our main styling..."
+description: Let's add Tailwind with Electron React Boilerplate to use for our main styling...
-author: "Joshue Abance"
+author: Joshue Abance
-tags: ["tutorial"]
+tags:
+  - tutorial
 ---

 ## About